 Nonetheless, Mourad is happy to be here.
 He lives in Gatineau, QC, minutes from Ottawa where he works as a French language instructor.

 The story of how Mourad and I met is funny.
-Last year, when we were traveling in Brazil, he found my blog and sent me an email regarding info about Ottawa.
+Last year, when we were travelling in Brazil, he found my blog and sent me an email regarding info about Ottawa.
 I did my best to answer his questions and wished him luck.
-Last September, I showed up at the language school at was then working for.
-A “new guy” looked at me and asked: “are you Zhu, by any chance?”
+Last September, I showed up at the language school where I was a teacher.
+A “new guy” looked at me and asked: “Are you Zhu, by any chance?”
 He knew I was living in Ottawa, and he recognized me from the few pictures I have of myself on this blog.
 The world is a small place…!

 What brought you to Canada?